mjtsai1974/DevBlog/_posts/2018-01-16-intro-t-dist.md

 ## Prologue To The <font color="SpringGreen">t</font> Distribution
 <p class="message">
 In probability theory and statistics, base on the most fundamental gamma distribution, <font color="SpringGreen">t</font> distribution is one of the many models of distributions further developed, furthermore, its definition is based on the central limit theorem.
-With the basic realization of gamma, chi-square distributions, we could also treat the <font color="SpringGreen">t</font> distribution a special jointed case of standard normal distribution and the chi-square distribution.
+With the basic realization of gamma, chi-square distributions, we could also treat the <font color="SpringGreen">t</font> distribution a special <font color="DeepSkyBlue">jointed case of standard normal distribution and the chi-square</font> distribution.
 It would be greatly helpful in the evaluation of the regression model build on your hypothesis, the power of test for the precision in the machine learning results.
 </p>